Stainless Steel Toilets

 Public toilet at Venice Beach, southern California.

 Walking along the Avon River path between Bristol and Bath in the UK, and interested in a public toilet rather than secluded bushes?
-At right, this is what you'll find.

 See the British Toilet page for more from the U.K.